Burnett01/c2b-session/README.md

 # c2b-session
-A minimalist session-manager for NodeJS
+A minimalist session-manager for NodeJS.

+Unit-Tests are included.

 ---

 ## API

-Methods (fn's) of the module-object:
+Methods (fn) of the module:

 ```
 * setTimeout(time <minutes>, callback <function>(ident, time)) Fn